 4. Data Verification

-During each year, an exercise is undertaken across the entire University to ensure the accuracy of the information held on all students on all courses.
+During each year, an exercise is undertaken across City to ensure the accuracy of the information held on all students on all courses.
 This inevitably includes those students on validated courses.
-The University Registry will provide each institution with electronic lists of students and ask them to verify the data within a prescribed timescale.
+The City Registry will provide each institution with electronic lists of students and ask them to verify the data within a prescribed timescale.

 5. Degree Certificates

-Degree certificates are printed on certificate parchment that uses the University crest and the crest or logo of the validated institute.
+Degree certificates are printed on certificate parchment that uses the City crest and the crest or logo of the validated institute.

 6. Alumni Database

-Following the award of a degree or diploma, the University will normally transfer the student's record to its alumni database.
-Students will receive alumni information on the same basis as all other graduates of the University.
+Following the award of a degree or diploma, City will normally transfer the student's record to its alumni database.
+Students will receive alumni information on the same basis as all other graduates of City.